Award-winning poet and writer

-You can find Anne's poetry in publications including The Irish Times, apt journal, Cordite, Plumwood Mountain, 'Autonomy' anthology (New Binary Press), Poethead, Backstory Journal (Swinburne University), Into The Void Magazine, Entropy Magazine, The Murmur House, The Incubator, Not Very Quiet Journal, ROPES Literary Journal (25th edition), What She Knew (Papaya Press, UK), Bangor Literary Journal, The Clare Association Yearbook 2018, The Corrugated Wave, Addictions & Compulsive Behaviour mini-anthology (Poetry Pharmacy, 2017), Other Terrain Journal (Swinburne University), Tales from the Forest, Dodging the Rain, Luminous Echoes: A Poetry Anthology, Deep Water Literary Journal, The Blue Nib, The Remembered Arts Journal, Thank You for Swallowing and Visual Verse: An Anthology of Art and Words.
-She has poems forthcoming inVerity La, Pink Cover Zine, Déraciné literary journal, "In the News' anthology (The Poetry Box), The Remembered Arts Journal and Abridged, among others.
+You can find Anne's poetry in publications including The Irish Times, apt journal, Cordite, Plumwood Mountain, 'Autonomy' anthology (New Binary Press), Abridged, Verity La Magazine, HeadStuff, Poethead - A Celebration of Women's Poetry for International Women's Day 2018, Backstory Journal (Swinburne University), Into The Void Magazine, Entropy Magazine, The Murmur House, The Incubator, Not Very Quiet Journal, ROPES Literary Journal (25th edition), Eureka Street, What She Knew (Papaya Press, UK), Bangor Literary Journal, An Áit Eile, The Clare Association Yearbook 2018, The Corrugated Wave, Addictions & Compulsive Behaviour mini-anthology (Poetry Pharmacy, 2017), Pink Cover Zine, Poethead, FemAsia Magazine, Other Terrain Journal (Swinburne University), Tales from the Forest, Dodging the Rain, Luminous Echoes: A Poetry Anthology, Deep Water Literary Journal, The Blue Nib, The Remembered Arts Journal, Thank You for Swallowing and Visual Verse: An Anthology of Art and Words.
+She has poems forthcoming inBlank Rune Magazine, Verity La, Déraciné literary journal, "In the News' anthology (The Poetry Box), The Same Journal and EMPWR, among others.